Java-Numerical-Processing/JNP-lib/README.md

 # Java Numerical Processing [WIP]

-Java Numeric Processing (JNP) is a multithreaded numerical computing package for Java.
-JNP aims to provide efficient operations for dense matrices and tensors with support for complex valued data in the JVM while maintaining a robust object-oriented design.
+Java Numerical Processing (JNP) is an open-source multithreaded numerical computing package for the JVM which aims to provide efficient operations on dense matrices and tensors while maintaining a robust object-oriented design.
 JNP is currently a work-in-progress and in active development.

 ## Current and Planned Features